 So today I'm sharing something simple.
 Something that fits with how I feel like eating right now.

-This Mediterranean Broccoli and Barley Salad.
-Not the most complex or outrageous recipe in this book.
+This broccoli and barley salad is not the most complex or outrageous recipe in this book.
 I mean, this is not a cookie made with spinach!
 Nope, so I kinda feel like I should explain my choice.

 I love this salad.
 We need more recipes like this in our lives.
 Let me tell you why...